sergeymild/react-native-formatter/README.md

 // just format date with passed pattern
 // accepts date in mills or string `YYYY-MM-DDTHH:mm:ss.sssZ` format formatter.date.format(Date.now(), 'dd MMM yyyy HH:mm')
+// parse date and returns either timestamp in milliseconds or -1 if date is not valid formatter.date.parseFormat("31/12/1991", 'dd/MM/yyyy')
 //Short will return "12/13/52" formatter.date.simpleFormat(Date.now())
 // formatting of a relative date or time, such as "in 2 weeks", "in 3 months"